jenkinsci/acunetix-plugin/README.md

-# Acunetix Plugin for Jenkins
+# Acunetix Jenkins Plugin
-The Acunetix Plugin for Jenkins plugin allows you to trigger automated Acunetix scans as part of your web application’s build process inside of Jenkins.
+The Acunetix Jenkins Plugin allows you to trigger automated Acunetix scans as part of your web application’s build process inside of Jenkins.

 ---